blackpython890/TSAI/README.md

 ## What this REPO is about ?
-This Repository contains source code to the assignment given during TSAI Course.
+This Repository is purely didicated to computer vision project.